Fawad Chaudhry

-Previously, he held the office of Federal Minister for Science and Technology from 19 April 2019 to 16 April 2021.
+Previously, he held the office of federal minister for Science and Technology from 19 April 2019 to 16 April 2021.
 He had been a member of the National Assembly of Pakistan from August 2018 till January 2023.
-He is a member of Pakistan Tehreek-e-Insaf's core committee since 4 June 2019.
+He was a member of Pakistan Tehreek-e-Insaf's core committee from 4 June 2019 till 24 May 2023.

-Previously, he has also served in the federal cabinet of Prime Minister Yousaf Raza Gillani and Prime Minister Raja Pervaiz Ashraf as Special Assistant for information and political affairs, and Political Affairs, respectively, between April 2012 and March 2013.
+Previously, he has also served in the federal cabinet of prime minister Yousaf Raza Gillani and prime minister Raja Pervaiz Ashraf as special assistant for Information and Political Affairs respectively, between April 2012 and March 2013.